aimms/documentation/dataexchange/api.rst

 Data Lake Storage file transfer
 -------------------------------

+The following functions are available in the Data Exchange library to upload file to or download files from Azure Data Lake Storage.

+These functions all require that the `dex::dls::StorageAccount` and `dex::dls::StorageAccessKey` parameters have been set.
+This happens automatically in the AIMMS Cloud, on your desktop you can set these parameters manually via the file `api-init/Data_Lake_Storage.txt`.

 .. js:function:: dex::dls::UploadFile

 	Upload a single file to a path within a file system.
 The function will return 1 upon success, or an error on failure.